soliton4/nodeMirror/README.md

    - for the X11 Terminal you need the following programs installed:
      xprop
      xdotool
-     avconv (optional just ffmpeg - pass --x11videotool ffmpeg)
+     ffmpeg (optional just avconv - pass --x11videotool avconv)
-     if you want to use the h264 console make sure avconv is compiled with libx264
+     if you want to use the h264 console make sure ffmpeg is compiled with libx264

 ## Customizablity